DevExpress-Examples/blazor-ai-integration-to-text-editors/README.md

 ```

 ### Enable AI-powered extension for the DevExpress Blazor Rich Text Editor

-> [!NOTE]
-> DevExpress AI-powered extensions follow the "bring your own key" principle.
-DevExpress does not offer a REST API and does not ship any built-in LLMs/SLMs.
-You need an active Azure/Open AI subscription to obtain the REST API endpoint, key, and model deployment name.
-These variables must be specified at application startup to register AI clients and enable DevExpress AI-powered Extensions in your application.

 AI-powered extension for our Blazor Rich Text Editor adds AI-related commands to the editor's context menu.